“The difference this grant makes cannot be underestimated.”

 How does Burnley FC help veterans?

 Burnley FC's Veterans Football Project allows those who have served to stay fit, socialise and gives them the opportunity to represent Burnley FC in the Community against other community teams.
+The Veterans' project aims to support individuals who have left the forces, and their families, to improve their physical, mental and social health.

 Burnley FC Veterans Project recognises the importance of long-term health for veterans after leaving the forces.
 The grant supports the Veterans Project in providing instructor-led fitness and well-being sessions along with bespoke nutritional advice for veterans and their partners.